Astera Data Stack

 Ai SDK Options

-1. For our primary use case, of invoice extraction, we are using OpenAI gpt-4 and default configurations for other options on the Properties screen to generate the result.
+1. For our primary use case, of support ticket classification, we are using OpenAI as our provider, gpt-4o as our model and default configurations for other options on the Properties screen to generate the result.

 Writing to Destination